engtuncay/engtuncay.github.io/web-css/css-notes-04-02-borders.md

 Note: Negative values are not allowed.

-*Example*

-Set different padding for all four sides of a <div> element:
+Example : Set different padding for all four sides of a `<div>` element:

 ```css
 div {